What Is Distributed AI?

 Consider what happens when a framework methodology produces a breakthrough.
 Three conversations are running simultaneously, each assigned a different role.
 One is building an organizational architecture.
 Another is handling deployment.
 A third is directing overall strategy.

-Or consider what happens at a larger scale.
+Or consider what happens at larger scale.
 An operating system running five parallel AI agents, each enhancing different subsets of a framework library while the human operator works on something else entirely.
 That is not a loose metaphor for distributed computing.
-That is distributed computing, full stop.
+That is distributed computing.
 Multiple autonomous agents performing parallel operations with a shared objective and a coordination layer managing their outputs.

 The Communication Protocol You Already Built